-This Prayer Guide will help faith leaders prepare to lead public prayers (or readings).
+This Prayer Guide will help faith leaders prepare to lead public prayers (or readings) for the National Weekend of Prayer for Faith, Hope, & Life.
 The goal of these prayers is to bring support and healing to those affected by:

 - > Psychological or emotional pain,

 - > Suicidal thoughts,

 - > A suicide attempt, or

 - > The loss of a loved one by suicide.